CanCanCommunity/cancancan/README.md

 [Wiki](https://github.com/bryanrite/cancancan/wiki) | [RDocs](http://rdoc.info/projects/ryanb/cancan) | [Screencast](http://railscasts.com/episodes/192-authorization-with-cancan)

 CanCan is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
-All permissions are defined in a single location (the +Ability+ class) and not duplicated across controllers, views, and database queries.
+All permissions are defined in a single location (the `Ability` class) and not duplicated across controllers, views, and database queries.

 ## Mission